kotobuki09/kngo/_posts/2019-02-04-welcome-to-jekyll.markdown

 Even if you just stand by me in light clothing
 I'm sweating unnecessarily
 I'm so lukewarm that it's going to hurt you
-You might also like
-Cry Baby
-Official Bearded Man dism
-Unholy
-Sam Smith & Kim Petras

 [Verse 4]
 "The hotter your palms are, the colder your heart is, right?"
 Don't say such a cruel thing, even if you're joking.